UAV-Assisted Wireless Communications: An Experimental Analysis of A2G and G2A Channels: Abstract

 \section{Abstract}

 Unmanned Aerial Vehicles (UAVs) offer promising potential as communications node carriers, providing on-demand wireless connectivity to users.
-While existing literature presents various channel models, they often overlook the impact of UAV heading.
-This paper experimentally characterizes Air-to-Ground (A2G) and Ground-to-Air (G2A) wireless channels in obstacle-free, interference-free open environments, accounting for distance and UAV heading.
-We analyze the Received Signal Strength Indicator (RSSI) and TCP throughput between ground users and UAVs, covering distances between 50 m and 500 m, and considering different UAV headings.
-Our study offers a more accurate channel model characterization compared to deterministic models such as Friis and two-ray.
+While existing literature presents various wireless channel models, it often overlooks the impact of UAV heading.
+This paper provides an experimental characterization of the Air-to-Ground (A2G) and Ground-to-Air (G2A) wireless channels in an open environment with no obstacles nor interference, considering the distance and the UAV heading.
+We analyze the received signal strength indicator and the TCP throughput between a ground user and a UAV, covering distances between 50~m and 500~m, and considering different UAV headings.
 Additionally, we characterize the antenna's radiation pattern based on UAV headings.
+The paper provides valuable perspectives on the capabilities of UAVs in offering on-demand and dynamic wireless connectivity, as well as highlights the significance of considering UAV heading and antenna configurations in real-world scenarios.\looseness=-1